 - Elementary School Programs

-- Kid Curators - The Kid Curators program uses Visual and Language Arts standards to introduce students to persuasive writing, while learning how to curate an exhibition.
-Students work in groups using images from the Museum’s permanent collection to craft their own art show, using a main idea and supporting ideas to develop a theme for their exhibition.
-This grades 3-6 workshop is held in a classroom and lasts approximately fifty minutes for each class of twenty to thirty students.
+- Kid Curators - The Kid Curators program uses Visual and Language Arts core standards to reinforce the idea of "main idea" , while learning how to curate an exhibition.
+Students work in groups using images from the Museum’s permanent collection to craft their own art show, using a main idea and using images of art from the Museum's permanent collection as supporting ideas.
+This 3-6 grade program is held in a classroom and lasts approximately fifty minutes for each class of twenty to thirty students.

 - Studio Experience - This is an art-making experience that focuses on people.
 Students will practice new figure drawing skills by observing their own classmates.
 This workshop is held in a classroom and lasts approximately thirty minutes for each class of twenty to thirty students.
 Schools will provide paper and pencils, a white board, and, if possible, a microphone.